evanshortiss/rht-summit-2023-sample-application/README.md

-# Red Hat Summit 2023 GitOps Sample Application
+# (Archived) Red Hat Summit 2023 GitOps Sample Application

+Please use the new copy of this content at: https://github.com/redhat-scholars/summit-2023-gitops-lab-sample-application

 This repository contains a simple Node.js application that renders a web page containing a randomly chosen meme.